lareza-farhan-wanaghi/gophercises/readme.md

 - Let's take a look at the root path of our application on a browser.<br/><br/>
 ![transform3](readme_images/transform3.png)

-- Select an image in your local workspace to specify the base of our upcoming generated images.
+- The application needs an image to generate images.
+Let's select an image in our local workspace to specify the base of our upcoming generated images.
 Then, click the submit button to upload the image to the backend.<br/><br/>
 ![transform4](readme_images/transform4.png)<br/><br/>
 ![transform5](readme_images/transform5.png)